 The Santa Cruz Wharf is our favorite way to get out on the Monterey Bay without getting wet.
 Extending nearly 2,800 feet into the bay, the 113-year old structure-the longest pier on the Pacific shore-feels like a ship at sea.
 A leisurely stroll along its knobby, wooden planks quickly immerses you in the natural splendor and vibrant sea life of the spectacular marine sanctuary.
 Of course, the good seafood doesn’t hurt either.
 Please remember to mask up when exploring the Wharf at this time.

 Now, about that Bloody Mary we mentioned.
 The sunny Seascape Beach Resort provides two key ingredients to the perfect lazy Sunday: a killer brunch and scenic waterfront walking trails.
 Start at resort’s signature restaurant, Sanderlings, and enjoy your meal on the outdoor patio overlooking the bay.
 Afterwards, stroll the property’s trails which lead you through landscaped grounds filled with flowers and ponds, over waterfront cliffs dotted with cypress trees, and down to the wide sandy beach that fronts the property.

 Oh, and when you’re ready to climb that mountain peak, Santa Cruz County abounds with scenic trails.
-Check out our Top 5 Hikes to get started on your next outdoor adventure!
+Check out our Top 5 Hikes or our Top River and Waterfall Hikes to get started on your next outdoor adventure!